-The Flood Reinsurance (Scheme Funding and Administration) Regulations 2015 and The Flood Reinsurance (Scheme and Scheme Administrator Designation) Regulations 2015 (collectively 'the Regulations') enable the Company, among other matters, to raise an annual insurance industry Levy.
+The Flood Reinsurance (Scheme Funding and Administration) Regulations 2015 and The Flood Reinsurance (Scheme and Scheme Administrator Designation) Regulations 2015 (collectively 'the

+Regulations') enable the Company, among other matters, to raise an annual insurance industry Levy.

 The Levy I has been set out in the Regulations and is payable by UK household insurers.
-Levy I income for the year ended 31 March 2022 was £180m (2021: £180m).
-Note that the Levy I income will be £135m from 1 April 2022.
+Levy I income for the year ended 31 March 2023 was £135m (2022: £180m).